seinecle/mk99/docs/generated-slides/subdir/apis-and-their-business-relevance_temp_slides.md

-= APIs and their business relevance
-Clément Levallois <levallois@em-lyon.com>
+= Big data for business: APIs and their business relevance Clément Levallois <levallois@em-lyon.com>
 2017-31-07